suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 Verify the integrity of a Dependency Manifest.
 When a Manifest Processor executes suit-condition-dependency-integrity, it performs the following operations:

-1. Verify the signature of the Manifest hash
+1. Verify the signature of the Dependency's suit-authentication-wrapper.
-2. Compare the Manifest hash to the provided hash
+2. Compare the Dependency's suit-authentication-wrapper digest to the suit-parameter-image-digest
-3. Verify the Manifest against the Manifest hash
+3. Verify the Dependency Manifest against the Depedency's suit-authentication-wrapper digest

 If any of these steps fails, the Manifest Process MUST immediately Abort.